City of Jacksonville

 Step 1

-The first step for any business wishing to occupy a building or space is to apply for a Certificate of Use.
-A Certificate of Use is a Zoning requirement consisting of a (3) three tier review process requiring approval from all three of the following departments: the Zoning Department, the Building Department and the Fire Marshal’s Office.
-The municipal ordinance states that “any new multi family residence or business or any changes in; use, name, ownership, expansion of square footage occupied, or the inclusion of additional uses after May 29, 2006, will require a certificate of use”.
-An individual seeking to obtain a Certificate of Use must fill out the attached pdf application (both pages) and forward the completed application to the Zoning Supervisor and Zoning Administrator.
+The first step for any business wishing to occupy a building or space is to apply for a Certificate of Use (COU).
+A Certificate of Use is a Zoning requirement consisting of a (3) three tier review process requiring approval from all three of the following agencies: Zoning , Building Inspections and the Fire Marshal’s Office.
+Per Section 656.151(a) of the Jacksonville Ordinance Code, “any new multi-family residence or new business, or any changes in; use, expansion of square footage occupied, or the inclusion of additional uses after May 29, 2006, will require a Certificate of Use”.
+Additionally, a change in name or ownership that occurs with alterations or changes to the use of the property will require a Certificate of Use review.
+In the case of a business change or a change in ownership, the Certificate of Use shall be filed to reflect the new name of the business or change in ownership.

-The Zoning Section will process the application and input the information in the Certificate of Use database system for review.
-Once an invoice is issued and sent to you the invoice can be paid in person at the Tax Collector office 2nd Floor Ed Ball Building 214 North Hogan Street or by calling the Tax Collector at (904) 255-8384.
+The Zoning Section will process the application and issue an invoice to be paid prior to a full review of the application.
+The invoice can be paid in person at the Tax Collector office on the 2nd Floor of the Ed Ball Building or by mailing a check along with the invoice to the Tax Collector at 231 Forsyth St., Room 212, Jacksonville, FL 32202.

 Step 2